CMS Landscape

 How Does a Headless CMS Work?

-Headless Architecture Overview
+Headless Architecture Explained

 The architecture of a headless CMS is straightforward yet so impactful.

-As you already know by now, it consists of the backend where the content is created, stored, and managed, and a separate presentation layer, where the content is displayed. ↔️
+As you already know by now, it consists of the backend, where the content is created, stored, and managed, and a separate presentation layer, where the content is displayed. ↔️

 The connection between these two parts is made through APIs (Application Programming Interfaces), which transmit content from the database to any frontend.
 This separation allows developers to build the frontend with their technology of choice, whether it's a website, mobile app, or any other digital platform.
 That's why switching to a Headless CMS improves the development agility and the control over how content is presented and consumed.